arwaaboniaaj/Lazy---Meal---Picker/README.md

 This project is a meal planning web application build with Java, and JavaScript.
 The application provides a simple web interface to browse and explore different meals based on users preference .

-The application uses the built-in HTTP server of Java to process requests, and return mea data.
+The application uses the built-in HTTP server of Java to process requests, and return meal data.
 No database is needed for storing meal data in memory with the help of java arrays.

 The project shows: